pdinklag/MinecraftStats/README.md

 Here is an example deployment using Docker Compose: [example_docker_compose](./example_docker_compose) Run it with `docker compose up` and you should have a Minecraft Server (on localhost:25565), MinecraftStats with the accompanying Cron job and web server running on [http://localhost:80](http://localhost:80).

+If you want to [add custom awards](#custom-awards), run the docker compose project without your custom awards first.
+The `./stats` and `./web_server` dirs will be populated.
+Now you can add your custom awards.
+To update the container, delete these dirs, update and start the container and add your custom awards again.

 ##### Automatic Updates

 The CLI does not include any means for automatic updates - you need to take care of this yourself.
 The following lists some possibilities you might have.